 SQL: SUM Function

-The SQL SUM function is used in a SQL query to return the summed value of an expression.
+The SQL SUM function is used to return the sum of an expression in a SELECT statement.

 The syntax for the SQL SUM function is: